-As of Decer nber 31, 2023
+As of Decen nber 31, 2023

 (\$ in millions) Historical Pro Forma

 Assets

 Cash, cash equivalents and restricted cash(a) \$1,551 \$3,597

 Liabilities

 Total debt(a) 129 129

 Stockholders' equity

 Net parent investment 8,051

-Common stock [•]
+Common stock - 3

-Additional paid-in capital [•]
+Additional paid-in capital - 8,636

 Accumulated other comprehensive income (loss) - net attributable to GE

 Vernova (635) (635)

 Total equity attributable to GE Vernova 7,416 8,004

 Noncontrolling interests 964 964

 Total equity 8,380 8,968

 Total capitalization \$8,509 \$9,097

-(a) In connection with the Spin-Off, we expect to receive a net cash contribution from GE to be used for our future operations such that our cash balance on the date of the completion of the Spin-Off will be approximately \$4.2 billion, of which \$603 million is reported in Assets of business held for sale as of December 31, 2023 related to the planned sale of a portion of our Steam business to Electricité de France S.A. ("EDF").
+(a) In connection with the Spin-Off, we expect to either receive a net cash contribution from GE to be used for our future operations or to make a cash distribution to GE such that our cash balance on the date of the completion of the Spin-Off will be approximately \$4.2 billion, of which \$603 million is reported in Assets of business held for sale as of December 31, 2023 related to the planned sale of a portion of our Steam business to Electricité de France S.A. ("EDF").
+Based on the December 31, 2023 cash balance of approximately \$2.2 billion, consisting of (1) cash, cash equivalents and restricted cash of approximately \$1.6 billion and (2) approximately \$0.6 billion reported in Assets of business to EDF, a net cash contribution to us from GE of approximately \$2.0 billion would be required.
+This amount, however, will be finalized based on the performance of GE Vernova in the first quarter of 2024, so that the cash balance expected at the time of the Spin-Off will be approximately \$4.2 billion.
 At the time of sale, a portion of the cash consideration that we will receive from EDF will compensate us for the amount of cash recorded in Assets of business held for sale.
+The planned sale of a portion of our Steam business to EDF is not a strategic shift as described in ASC 205, and therefore has not been and will not be presented in the future as discontinued operations.